-Typical problems include preventing moisture from infiltrating the wooden structural elements, which could weaken the timber and cause long-term damage to the building fabric.
+Typical issues include preventing moisture from infiltrating the wooden structural elements, which could weaken the timber and cause long-term damage to the building fabric.
 But what are the best insulation materials for half-timbered structures?
 This question is being investigated by Fraunhofer IBP researchers at the Demonstration Center for Energy and Construction.
 Created in 2004 by the chamber of crafts and skilled trades (HWK) in Münster with the support of Fraunhofer IBP, the facility consists of several buildings of different styles and a combined exhibition and training center.
 More recently, HWK Münster acquired Haus Kump, the oldest existing farmstead in the region.
-While some of the ancillary buildings were demolished and rebuilt, the historic core of the site was protected by a preservation order, and it was here that the demonstration center for the energy-efficient renovation of half-timbered buildings was established.
-The researchers developed many different solutions for renovating the half-timbered outer walls of the ancient barn, and chose those that were best suited to this particular project.
+While some of the ancillary buildings were demolished and rebuilt, the historical core of the site was protected by a preservation order, and it was here that the demonstration center for the energy-efficient renovation of half-timbered buildings was established.
+The researchers developed many different solutions for renovating the half-timbered outer walls of the ancient barn, and chose those that were best-suited to this particular project.
 But before the insulation materials were given a chance to demonstrate their capabilities on a real wall, the scientists carried out a preliminary study using a special software application.
-To find out which of the materials were most likely to meet the requirements of a half-timbered building, they used WUFI® Pro – a program they had developed many years ago that has since been commercialized and is in use throughout the world.
+To find out which of the materials were most likely to meet the requirements of a half-timbered building, they used WUFI® Pro - a program they had developed many years ago that has since been commercialized and is in use throughout the world.
 The researchers used climate data sets typical of the region and simulated the performance of the insulation materials over a number of years.
 What types of weather cause the most problems?
 And are these problems constant or intermittent over time?
-With the help of these data, Fraunhofer IBP researchers were able to optimize the insulation systems accordingly and adapt them to local conditions.
+With the help of these data, the Fraunhofer IBP researchers were able to optimize the insulation systems accordingly and adapt them to the local conditions.

 Acid test for different insulation materials